opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/date.md

 The date processor introduces the following custom metrics:

-* `dateProcessingMatchSuccessCounter`: Returns the number of records that match with at least one pattern specified in the match configuration option. <!--- Should "match configuration option/patterns match configuration option" be in quotes, or tic marks? --->
+* `dateProcessingMatchSuccessCounter`: Returns the number of records that match with at least one pattern specified in the `match configuration` option.
-* `dateProcessingMatchFailureCounter`: Returns the number of records that did not match any of the patterns specified in the patterns match configuration option.
+* `dateProcessingMatchFailureCounter`: Returns the number of records that did not match any of the patterns specified in the `patterns match` configuration option.